chrultrabook/docs/src/docs/firmware/ventoy.md

-# Installing Ventoy to a USB drive in chromeOS
+# Installing Ventoy to a USB drive with chromeOS
 Ventoy is a useful tool that allows you to have multiple OS installer images on a single drive.
 It is also the only way to properly create an installer for Windows using chromeOS.

 <br>